yeekian/tp/docs/DeveloperGuide.md

 2. <code>Ui</code>: Collects data (via Strings sent via CLI) from the user and relays information to the user (via printing back to the CLI).
 3. <code>Parser</code>: Interprets the raw data from the user; applies data validation and handles necessary exceptions.
-4. <code>Storage</code>: Serves as long-term storage of data to be retained even after TutorLink is shut down.
+4. <code>Storage</code>: Handles the loading and storage of data to be retained even after TutorLink is shut down.
-5. <code>CommandResult</code> represents the result of user input.
+5. <code>CommandResult</code>: Represents the result of user input.

 ### Target User Profile